 Mountain Biking & Cycling

 Get going with the various biking trails in the Comox Valley.
-Feel the wind when you bike through the most extensive mountain biking trails of Mount Washington, the biking trails in regional district parks, or ride your bike down the road for enjoyment.
+Feel the wind when you bike through the most extensive mountain biking trails of Mount Washington, the biking trails in regional district parks, the epic Cumberland Community Forest, or ride your bike down the road for enjoyment.
 The biking trails and parks in Comox Valley offer experiences for everyone, from families to hardcore downhill enthusiasts.

 Mindful Travel Tip